Skip to content

 A Comprehensive Guide to Contracting Out of the 1954 Act for Commercial Leases

 For landlords and tenants in the commercial property market, understanding the nuances of the Landlord and Tenant Act 1954 (the 1954 Act) is crucial.
-One significant aspect of this Act is the ability to contract out of the security of tenure provisions, which can have important implications for both parties.
+One significant aspect of this Act is the ability to contract out of the security of tenure provisions.
+This can have important implications for both parties.
 This guide will provide an in-depth look at contracting out of the 1954 Act, explaining what it means, why it might be beneficial, and how to go about it.

 What is the Landlord and Tenant Act 1954?